indigoparadox/dsekai/README.md

 dsekai is an extremely minimal world engine, intended to run on very old hardware.
 It is originally targeted to the 8086/8088 CPU with the intention to make it more portable later.
 See below for a list of supported platforms.

+This project is being built around/in tandem with the unilayer project, in order to create a somewhat-universal framework/library for games on legacy/weird platforms.

-There are also some rough examples of CGA graphics programming in graphics/dosg.c, if that's what you're into.
+There are also some rough examples of CGA graphics programming in unilayer/graphics/dosg.c, if that's what you're into.

+## Planned Features

+* 256-Color graphics on some platforms while keeping 4-color/2-color support.
+* Simple and consistent data structures for binary save dumps.
+* Housing system based on in-game map editing.
+* Item usage and crafting.
+* Mobile interactions.
+* Minimal resource use (shooting for <64k RAM).

 ## Rules